tlane311/Chess/README.md

 * Custom art for the chess pieces (in the very distant future) and more options for themes

 If the app grows considerably, I will likely need to use a state management tool like Redux.

+## Final Thoughts

+This app is by no means perfect and hardly cutting edge.
+However, it works and is something I put a lot of time into!
+If you made it this far, I hope you enjoyed this README.